MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/overview.md

 ---
 title: Microsoft Fabric event streams overview
-description: The Microsoft Fabric event streams feature provides a centralized place to capture, transform, and route real-time events to various destinations.
-Learn more. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn about event streams and its capability of capturing, transforming, and routing real-time events to various destinations in Microsoft Fabric. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu